 - Run the browser.

-Solution 5: Reinstalling Google Chrome
+Solution 5: Log-in to Google

 In some cases, the issue was being caused because the Google Account wasn’t logged in.
 Therefore, if you have a Google Account you can try to log in to fix the issue.
 For that:

 - Open Chrome and launch a new tab.

 - Follow the on-screen instructions to log in with your account.

 - Restart Chrome and check to see if the issue persists.

 Browsing data, cache, cookies and history are the key components in any browser.
 They all work together to make the browser work properly.
 However, if any of these components are somehow corrupt or incorrectly configured, it can cause slow loading of Chrome.
 In that case, clearing the browsing data may solve the problem.